santhoshkavi123/LeetCode/README.md

-# LD_DS_AI
+# Leet Code Solutions
-Basically this repository is used to store the latest developments in Data Science domain
+Basically this repository contains solutions for the leet code problems